emuvi/liz/README.md

 Liz
 ===

-LuaWizard - Features a bunch of functionalities for lua scripts inside of a wiz global variable.
+LuaWizard - Features a bunch of functionalities for lua scripts inside the liz global variable.